MattCrocker77/Image-Recognition-Experiment/README.md

 Stand-alone experiment to test Swift's built-in machine learning capabilities on the desktop.

 ## Raison D'être
 The examples provided by Apple and third parties for using the image classification capabilities of CoreML tend to focus upon iOS platforms and on building and training a model.
-This repository contains a stand-alone application onto which a user can drag and drop an image file and have a pre-trained image classifier produce its best guess.
+This repository contains a the source code for a stand-alone macOS application onto which a user can drag and drop an image file and have a pre-trained image classifier produce its best guess at what the main object in the scene is.

 ## Requirements
-The model was developed using Xcode 10 and Swift 4 on a MacBook Pro.
+The model was developed using Xcode 10 and Swift 4 on a 2015 MacBook Pro.

 The pre-trained classifier models are not included in the repository as
 * They can be big.
 * They may be subject to license restrictions.
 The good news is that they can be downloaded from [Apple](https://developer.apple.com/machine-learning/models/) or [third parties](https://github.com/likedan/Awesome-CoreML-Models).
 The code as supplied here assumes that you have access to the Inceptionv3 model from the latter.
 To use it, just download it from [here](https://github.com/yulingtianxia/Core-ML-Sample/blob/master/CoreMLSample/Inceptionv3.mlmodel) and add it to your Xcode project.

-If you use a different model change line `23` of `ImageClassifier.swift` from
+If you use a different model change line [`23`](ImageRecognitionExperiment/ImageClassifier.swift#L23) of `ImageClassifier.swift` from
 ```
 let classifier = try VNCoreMLModel(for: Inceptionv3().model)
 ```